YairHalberstadt/stronginject/docs/Registration/DecoratorTypeRegistration.md

 # Decorator Type Registration

-You can register a type as a decorator for it's base classes/interfaces.
+You can register a type as a decorator for its base classes/interfaces.
 StrongInject will look for a suitable constructor to use to instantiate it.

 To register a type as a decorator, add the `[RegisterDecorator]` attribute to a container or module.